Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Israel made clear it would not stand by while Iran created facts on the ground in Syria.
 Throughout the civil war, Israel bombed Iranian convoys, bases, and troops.
 When Iran began to use bases in Iraq as well, Israel demonstrated its military reach and commitment to preventing Iran from threatening it from third countries by attacking weapons and ammunition depots controlled by Iraqi militias with ties to Iran (Business Insider, August 26, 2019).
 In 2021, Israel became increasingly concerned that Iran may deploy up to 200 long-range missiles in Iraq (Jerusalem Post, February 16, 2021).

 Following the downing over Israeli territory of an Iranian drone launched from Syria on February 10, 2018, Israeli and Syrian forces engaged militarily for the first time since 1982.
-Israel subsequently disclosed that the Iranian drone was armed with explosives and on its way to carry out an attack in Israel.
+Israel subsequently disclosed that the Iranian drone was armed with explosives and on its way to attack Israel.

 On April 9, 2018, Israel launched an airstrike against the T4 military base near the desert town of Palmyra that coordinates Iranian-backed militias, killing four Iranian military advisers.
 Russian and Iranian news services reported that two Israeli F-15 warplanes carried out the strike, which a conflict monitor said killed 14 people.